benkoo/TensorCloud/xlpsystem/README.md

 wordpress admin: xlp / W2qgpsLtQt
 ```

-and now services can be access
+and now services can be accessd by `locahost'

 * http://locahost:801 Mediawiki
 * http://locahost:802 Matomo